 - staging environment, pre-production environment for Product Owners and Business stakeholders, and

 - then finally on a Digital Platform or in a production environment.

 Thus, I make sure that my team has enough confidence in the code that I am releasing at any stage of the release process.
 Everyone gets visibility of progress and features.

 A CI server helps automate this release process and deploys the code in the required environment (even production).
-Few teams follow a manual trigger of build to the next environment.
+Few teams follow a manual trigger of building to the next environment.
 On the other hand, few teams schedule the pipelines with appropriate delays, providing enough time for stakeholders at each stage.
-And, no one is stopping the teams to manually trigger a few build stages while scheduling the rest of the build stages.
+And, no one is stopping the teams from manually triggering a few build stages while scheduling the rest of the build stages.